estripling/fbench/CONTRIBUTING.md

 ## Code of Conduct

-Please note that the `fbench` project is released with a Code of Conduct.
+Please note that the fBench project is released with a [Code of Conduct](https://fbench.readthedocs.io/en/latest/conduct.html).
 By contributing to this project you agree to abide by its terms.